 Solstice Burn 2017 was held at the Deep Creek Mine in Telluride, Colorado on December 21, 2017.
 The event was created by artist Anton Viditz-Ward and the artist collective, Deep Creek Experimental.
 I shot the video using a DJI Mavic Pro (4K) drone flying GPS waypoints set with Litchi software.
 Audio is an original mix by Josh Payne (Dionysius).

-SCAPE is an environmental education project that combines online learning and field observations linked to living classrooms across the Colorado River Basin.
-Students and community members learn about human health threats that arise from pollution to the Colorado River System, STEM-aligned methods for measuring in-stream flow, and techniques for sampling water quality parameters and gathering indicator species to investigate potential sources of pollution.
-In addition, students explore the cultural practices and "stories of place" of their reach of the river to provide context and meaning to the evidence they gather in
+SCAPE (2016 - present) is an environmental education project that combines online learning and field observations linked to living classrooms across the Colorado and Columbia River Basins.
+Students and community members learn about human health threats that arise from pollution to water in the InterMountain West, STEM-aligned methods for measuring in-stream flow, and techniques for sampling water quality parameters and gathering indicator species to investigate potential sources of pollution.
+In addition, students explore the cultural practices and "stories of place" of their reach of the river to provide context and meaning to the evidence they gather in the field.

 Relational Sculptures (2012 - present) is a body of work that makes an oblique reference to "relational aesthetics" (Bourriaud) which is defined as "a set of artistic practices that take as their theoretical and practical point of departure the whole of human relations and their social context…” The work employs full scale body scanning (IR, photogrammetry, laser) and 3D printers.